jakobsen/eaj.no/content/posts/big-o-notation/2020-05-02-big-o-notation.md

 ## Space-time

 Even though I have only referred to running times so far, big O notation can be used to describe any mathematical function.
-Another popular use for the tool in computer science is for classifying not only how long it takes, but also how much memory it requires.
+Another popular use for the tool in computer science is for classifying not only how long an algorithm takes, but also how much memory it requires.
 The former is referred to as time complexity, whilst the latter is called space complexity.
 I won't go any further into it here, as the rules for the notation itself are exactly the same.